nestjs/docs.nestjs.com/content/controllers.md

 As mentioned, the path includes both the optional controller path prefix **and** any path string declared in the request method decorator.
 For example, a path prefix of `/api/1.0/customers` combined with the decorator `@Get('profile')` would produce a route mapping for requests like `GET /api/1.0/customers/profile`.

 In our example above, when a GET request is made to this endpoint, Nest routes the request to our user-defined `findAll()` method.
+Note that the method name we choose here is completely arbitrary.
+We obviously must declare a method to bind the route to, but Nest doesn't attach any significance to the method name chosen.
 This method will return a 200 status code and the associated response, which in this case is just a string.
 Why does that happen?
 To explain, we'll first introduce the concept that Nest employs two **different** options for manipulating responses:

 <table>
   <tr>